FreeAndFair/dvl/README.md

 * Must be able to generate voter cards from a given set of eligible voters
 * Must be able to authenticate a voter based on a voter card number
-* Must be able to register when a voter has been handed a ballot and securely store this information
+* Must be able to register when a voter has been given a ballot and securely store this information
-* Must prevent a voter from being handed more than one ballot
+* Must prevent a voter from being given more than one ballot
 * Must be able to authenticate and register voters at multiple machines simultaneously in various venues
 * Must have an interactive user interface for authentication and